ALEC Exposed in Oklahoma-Banner.jpg

 Ron Duchin

-Ron Duchin was president of Mongoven, Biscoe & Duchin (MDB,) a Washington, D.C., public affairs firm, specializes in issues management and the motivation behind activist movements.
-In 2003 Duchin merged MBD into merged into the Washington, DC, intelligence firm Stratfor.
-Duchin died at age 73.
+Ron Duchin was president of Mongoven, Biscoe & Duchin (MDB), a Washington, D.C., public affairs firm that specialized in issues management and the motivation behind activist movements.
+In 2003, Duchin merged MBD into the Washington, D.C., intelligence firm Stratfor.
+Duchin was formerly part of the public relations firm Pagan International.[1]
+He died at age 73 in 2011.[2]

 Contents